gem-pasteur/macsyfinder/doc/source/user_guide/quickstart.rst

 In order to run MacSyFinder on your favorite dataset as soon as you have installed it, you can simply follow the next steps:

 * Type:
-  "``macsyfinder -h``"
+  :code:`macsyfinder -h`

   to see all options available.
 All command-line options are described in the :ref:`Command-line options section <command-line-label>`.

 * On a "metagenomic" dataset for example:

-  "``macsyfinder --db-type unordered --sequence-db metagenome.fasta --models model_family all``" will detect all systems modelled in .xml files placed in the *"model_family"* definitions folder located in the models default location in a metagenomic dataset.
+  :code:`macsyfinder --db-type unordered --sequence-db metagenome.fasta --models model_family all`

+  will detect all systems modelled in .xml files placed in the *"model_family"* definitions folder located in the models default location in a metagenomic dataset.

-  "``macsyfinder --db-type unordered --sequence-db metagenome.fasta --models-dir my-models/ --models model_family all``" will detect all models of model_family modelled in .xml files placed in the *"my-models"* folder.
+  :code:`macsyfinder --db-type unordered --sequence-db metagenome.fasta --models-dir my-models/ --models model_family all` will detect all models of model_family modelled in .xml files placed in the *"my-models"* folder.

 * On a completely assembled genome (where the gene order is known, and is relevant for systems detection):

-  "``macsyfinder --db-type ordered-replicon --sequence-db mygenome.fasta --models-dir my-models/ --models model_family ModelA ModelB``" will detect the macromolecular systems described in the two models *"ModelA"* and *"ModelB"* in a complete genome from the *"ModelA.xml"* and *"ModelB.xml"* definition files placed in the folder *"my-models/model_family/mydefinitions"*.
+  :code:`macsyfinder --db-type ordered-replicon --sequence-db mygenome.fasta --models-dir my-models/ --models model_family ModelA ModelB` will detect the macromolecular systems described in the two models *"ModelA"* and *"ModelB"* in a complete genome from the *"ModelA.xml"* and *"ModelB.xml"* definition files placed in the folder *"my-models/model_family/mydefinitions"*.

 See :ref:`input-dataset-label` for more on input datasets.